fancywang0704/Models-Comparison/readme.md

 It displayed the relationship between the total memory utilization and the model parameters (i.e. the model complexity) for different DNN models on Colab platform (with batch size 1 ).
 The straight lines indicated that the more parameters the model has, the more memory it utilizes.
 ![图片](https://user-images.githubusercontent.com/101705236/173182488-4d212d55-03ef-4b10-88f4-e86de6c0bc16.png)

+## Citation
+If you use our code, please consider cite the following:
+- X. Wang, F. Zhao, P. Lin, and Y. Chen, "Evaluating computing performance of deep neural network models with different backbones on IoT-based edge and cloud platforms," Internet of Things, vol. 20, p.
+100609, 2022/11/01/ 2022.